Searchbreed

 Cane Corsos need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-Giant working breed. ~1,800-2,400 kcal/day.
+Giant working breed.
+Calorie needs vary by size, sex, age, and activity; calculate portions for the individual dog.
 Needs high-quality protein and controlled calcium for joint development.
 Key nutrients to look for: high-quality protein, glucosamine, omega-3, controlled calcium.

 Cane Corsos are better suited to experienced owners.
 They're assertive, confident, protective — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.